^

 "Yeah, you mad."

 "I not your brother.
-I going to the sea, to the house with my real family, and then everything will be all right again.
-This stupid wasteland where I kill people by accident will go away."
+I going home, and then everything will be all right again."

 "Oh boy," the Exile says, in an exasperated undertone.

-This makes him roll over to face the fire.
-He squints at Rueben.
+This makes him roll over to face the fire, and his friends.
+He frowns.
+"Not your home.
+My home."

 The Exile stares hollowly at the fire.